aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/mhtml-to-xps-conversion/_index.md

 ## **Output Stream Providers** ##
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement [MemoryStreamProvider](https://apireference.aspose.com/html/java/com.aspose.html/package-frame) interface to have manual control over the file creating process.
 This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.

 Aspose.HTML for Java provides various types of output formats for rendering operations.
-Some of these formats produce a single output file (for instance PDF, XPS), others create multiple files (Image formats JPG, PNG, etc.).
+Some of these formats produce a single output file (for instance PDF, {{%XPS%}}), others create multiple files (Image formats JPG, PNG, etc.).

 The example below shows how to implement and use the your own *MemoryStreamProvider* in the application: